 - Maintenance crews

-Compensation for Ohio River Barge Asbestos Exposure
+Ohio River Barge Asbestos Exposure

 Each year, hundreds of former Ohio transport and maritime workers are diagnosed and treated for mesothelioma, asbestosis, lung cancer, and other pulmonary diseases as a result of working with asbestos materials in the past.
 Current workers may be at risk of encountering deteriorating materials and former workers are still at a great risk for developing serious health complications from past asbestos exposure.